jython/book/sandbox/functions.rst

   def times2(n):
       return n * 2

+XX - JJ:  I like the times2 function as a starter...good choice here.

 Normal usage can treat function definitions as being very simple.
 But there's subtle power in every piece of the function definition, due to